You don’t have to be a mental health expert to start a mental health blog.

-It has given me a purpose, and it can do that for you too.
+It has given me a purpose, and it can do the same for you too.

 When you start a mental health blog, it can rapidly improve your own mental health.

-It forces you to look at your situation in more objective terms instead of crawling inside that sense of doom and staying there.
+It forces you to look at your situation in more objective terms instead of crawling inside the sense of doom and staying there.

 For the last decade, I’ve been able to focus on my personal development.

-I’m not a therapist or psychologist or mental health professional of any kind, and yet I believe in many ways, I have more to offer, and so do you.
+I’m not a therapist or psychologist or mental health professional of any kind, and in many ways, I have more to offer, and so do you.

 There is no substitute for life experience, especially when you’ve taken the time and continue to do the work to heal.